victor-stone/entiendo/docs/about.md

 If you're still reading this, then maybe you have learned something about Spanish... but you haven't learned any Spanish.

 People don't speak in rules of grammar or etymological logistics.
 At best, rules explain how words function; they point to why certain phrases work the way they do.
 None of that — not one bit of it — is what you think about when you speak.
 We're not suggesting rules, patterns, and other mnemonic hints are not useful — but in the end, you still have to memorize words and phrases and meanings and thought patterns.
-In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not exercising the part of your brain you use when you converse.
+In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not using the correct of your brain.
+Despite the way it's mainly taught, language is the opposite of a puzzle to be solved with hints and rules; it's about training to brain to *not think* about it.

-Unfortunately, learning methods employed by most language resources are aimed at the "average" abled person.
-Someone typically young (25 years old or younger) with a basically solid memory that needs some help at first but can be trained to remember lists of items using various well-known techniques.
+Unfortunately, learning methods employed by most language resources are aimed at the "average" memory abled person.
+Someone typically young (25 years old or younger) with a basically solid memory that needs some help at first but can be trained to remember lists of items using various well-researched techniques.

 All of this is (to be blunt) ableist.
 Stop me if you've heard this one:

-> All you need to learn a language is immerse yourself for 30 days where they only speak that language.
+> All you need to do to learn a language is to immerse yourself for 30 days where they only speak that language.

-This assumes a lot and, honestly, it feels pretty crappy to keep hearing this when you've been struggling for years to grasp the basics.
+This assumes a lot and, honestly, it feels pretty crappy to keep hearing this when you've immigrated somewhere and have been struggling for years to grasp the basics.

 Some of us are below average when it comes to being able to retain lists of information.
 Some of us cannot, for the life of us, remember lyrics to songs we've been listening to for decades.